Today we celebrate our first anniversary as a couple, 200 miles apart.

 One day in kindergarten, I chose to pee in my seat because the prospect of asking to use the bathroom was too terrifying for me to handle.

-The catchy indie pop song expresses the languid angst of a generation whose culture embraces sarcastic self-loathing and hears constant criticism from age groups of decades past.
+For a fall 2019 writing course: The catchy indie pop song expresses the languid angst of a generation whose culture embraces sarcastic self-loathing and hears constant criticism from age groups of decades past.

 I won't forget the ephemeral moments we shared, but now you're on my mind when I should never have cared.